 Another use for UV light is the elimination of viruses and bacteria.
 While more research and development is needed, it is clear that UV light, when properly utilized, can reduce the amount of viruses and bacteria in the air.

-UV light will sterilize viruses and bacteria faster, but a True HEPA filter will filter out airborne viruses and they will naturally die on their own.
-It's most important to have a True HEPA high-grade filter to achieve the contact time UV light needs to be truly effective.
+UV light will sterilize viruses and bacteria faster, but a real HEPA filter will filter out airborne viruses and they will naturally die on their own.
+It's most important to have a high-grade HEPA filter to achieve the contact time UV light needs to be truly effective.

 UV Light Air Purification Compared to Other MethodsSo how does UV light compare to other methods?
 Let’s look at a few of the most common strategies and technologies that are used in air purification to discover how UV light compares.